alensiljak/cashier-server-python/README.md

 2. Install `uv tool install cashier-server`

 ## Configure Backend

-By default, Cashier Server will use Ledger.
-To use Beancount queries, create a BEAN_BOOK environment variable.
-The easiest way is to create an `.env` file containing this variable, which should point to your Beancount book.
+To use Beancount as a back-end, set the BEAN_BOOK environment variable.
+The easiest way is by creating an `.env` file containing this variable, which should point to your Beancount book.
+Otherwise, Cashier Server will use Ledger as the backend.

 ## Run